 Your plan's appeal process is regulated by one of the following:

-- Federal laws (such as ERISA, COBRA and HIPAA); and/or
+- Federal laws (such as ERISA, COBRA and HIPAA)

-- Washington state law - Revised Code of Washington (RCW) and Washington Administrative Code (WAC); or
+- Washington state law - Revised Code of Washington (RCW) and Washington Administrative Code (WAC)

 Which law does your plan follow?